The AI Protocol Revolution: A Story of History Repeating Itself

 The Living Laboratory

 That dusty SharePoint archive from 2015?
 Suddenly searchable alongside this morning's Slack conversations.
 The rigid SAP system that took six months to integrate?
 Now accessible to AI agents without touching a line of code.
-Agentspace leverages A2A and has announced an A2A marketplace for seamless integration with its platform from all, including non-Google, would be rivals and open-source competitors.
-As proof of that commitment to avoid vendor lock-in, the A2A protocol works with all major AI frameworks such as Langchain and Pydantic AI including Google's own ADK, demonstrating the power of unified AI access to enterprise data.
+Agentspace leverages A2A and has announced an A2A marketplace for seamless integration with its platform from all: including non-Google vendors, would-be rivals and open-source competitors.

-After two years in the AI trenches, we are seeing a pattern for AI early adopters.
+After the first two years post Chat-GPT in the AI trenches, we are seeing a pattern for the AI early adopters.
 A lot of companies that were cutting edge in 2023 — the ones who built chatbots plus RAG for internal document search — are now stuck.
 They can't keep up with the pace of AI improvements by the hyperscalers.
 Every time Gemini, Claude or OpenAI releases an update such as artifacts, thinking tokens or code execution, they face months of integration work to match it with less resources.

-This is the bitter lesson of AI: over a long enough timespan, specialized solutions lose to general approaches that leverage computation.
 But we're learning a corollary: rigid infrastructure becomes tomorrow's technical debt, fast.
-For example, the "chat-to-PDF". features of 2023 usually involved involved data pipelines that are now redundent in modern AI deployments since that feature is now just one API call away.
+For example, the "chat-to-PDF" features of 2023 usually involved data pipelines that are now redundant in modern AI deployments since that feature is now just one AI API call away.
+The PDF parsing pipelines that were developed and worked in 2023 are now actually hindering performance of PDF understanding if unable to use the new vision or file multi-modal abilities of modern AIs.

 Get it wrong however, and you are stuck with old features that your staff do not use in favour of "shadow AI" being used via personal phones or bypassing VPN controls.
 Why that matters?
-Those interactions are incredibly valuable in assessing what your collegues are actually working on, including what drives are important for your company.
-Passing that to a 3rd party and not having those AI conversations available for your own review gives the keys to your busienss improvement elsewhere, out of your control.
+Those interactions are incredibly valuable in assessing what your colleagues are actually working on, including what drives are important for your company.
+Passing that to a 3rd party and not having those AI conversations available for your own review gives the keys to your business improvement elsewhere, out of your control.

 The Non-Human Web Emerges